What's so special about the SOLARHOME?

 I've heard that batteries would be lucky to last 10 years, how can you claim that the Greens Beach SOLARHOME batteries will last 20 years?

 The lifespan of most types of batteries depends on how deeply they are regularly discharged.
 The batteries at Greens Beach SOLARHOME rarely drop below 85% state of charge, and are mostly above 90%, so will have no trouble lasting 20 years.
+And the way battery technology is progressing, in twenty years time the replacement batteries will be a fraction of the size and cost of the current ones.

 With all the recent news of power blackouts in South Australia, it's becoming obvious that renewable energy just might not be economically or practically viable, so why bother with solar panels?